cnnlstm/DTA/README.md

 # Double LSTM temporal-wise Attention networks
 1.you need to extract the CNN features at first \
 2.and write the right path in main.py \
-3.then just python main.py the code will be work
+3.then just python main.py the code will be work \
+4.python score.py you will get accuracy